 16.12.085.C.
 Watercourses.
 Where a land division is traversed or bounded by a watercourse, drainageway, channel or stream, a stormwater easement or drainage right-of-way shall be provided which conforms substantially to the line of such watercourse, drainageway, channel or stream and is of a sufficient width to allow construction, maintenance and control for the purpose as required by the responsible agency.
 For those subdivisions or partitions which are bounded by a stream of established recreational value, setbacks or easements may be required to prevent impacts to the water resource or to accommodate pedestrian or bicycle paths.
 Finding: Not Applicable.
-As identified in the analysis in chapter 17.49, there are no watercourses onsite.
+The land division is not traversed by a watercourse.

 16.12.085.D.
 Access.
 When easements are used to provide vehicular access to lots within a land division, the construction standards, but not necessarily width standards, for the easement shall meet city specifications.
 The minimum width of the easement shall be twenty feet.
 The easements shall be improved and recorded by the applicant and inspected by the city engineer.
 Access easements may also provide for utility placement.
-Finding: Complies as Proposed.
-A 20-foot wide access easement is proposed to serve Lots 9, 10, and 11.
+Finding: Not Applicable.
+The applicant has not proposed any access easements as part of this development.